usedtothink/translation-tracker/resources/design-document.md

 ## 6.2.
 Get Translation Case Endpoint

 * Accepts `GET` requests to `/translationcases/:id`
-* Accepts a translation case ID and returns the corresponding `TranslationCase`.
+* Accepts a translation case ID and returns the corresponding `TranslationCaseModel`.
     * If the given translation case ID is not found, will throw a `TranslationCaseNotFoundException`